-type— the kind of event:delivery,task, orcourier_location.event— the specific status within that type (enumerated below).data— a Job object, the same shape as the Create Job response.
-See the example below.
+type— the kind of event:delivery,task,courier_location, orshift.event— the specific status within that type (enumerated below).data— fordeliveryandtaskevents, a Job (delivery) object, the same shape as the Create Job response (see the example below); forshiftevents, a small payload described in shift.dispatched.

 Event schemas assume a batch job.
 For a non-batch job, the